 This is a case study for Principle T5: Professional capability.

 The Department for Transport (DfT) has been upskilling its analysts to facilitate the adoption of data science methods in the department.
-To help with this, DfT has established weekly Coffee & Coding sessions and bespoke R coding workshops, building on successful models used in the Department for Education and Business Enterprise Industry and Skills.
+To help with this, DfT has established weekly Coffee and Coding sessions and bespoke R coding workshops, building on successful models used in the Department for Education and Business Enterprise Industry and Skills.

-Coffee & Coding sessions aim to nurture and encourage a vibrant, supportive and inclusive coding community.
+Coffee and Coding sessions aim to nurture and encourage a vibrant, supportive and inclusive coding community.
 They provide a regular opportunity for people to share coding skills, knowledge and advice, and to network and get to know each other.
 The format is usually a presentation followed by a Code Surgery.
 Presentations usually demonstrate a tool or technique and/or a show and tell of new work done within the department.
 Code Surgeries allow people to raise coding queries or ideas with the coding community; there is no such thing as a silly question and it is understood that the quest for knowledge necessarily includes failure.

 The R workshops are a suite of sessions designed to train DfT’s statisticians in the basics of R coding.
 They are mainly based around the use of tidyverse R libraries to maintain regular standards, and include topics such as data wrangling with dplyr, graphing with ggplot2, and report automation with rmarkdown.
 DfT’s first cohort graduated in late 2018 and the second is due to start in early 2019.